 - IT and ATS unit related assets: 7 years

-- Aircraft on-board equipment: 10 years

 - Training and documentation: 1 year

 - Studies, processes: not applicable (costs are not capitalised)

 These assumptions may of course vary between individual investment items and between member states.
 In discussion with the project stakeholders, the applicable capitalisation and depreciation policies and assumptions should be clarified and refined.